Pennsylvania fire departments facing volunteerism emergency

 The issues are complex.
 Cook and other fire leaders said they range from aversion to change to societal transformations of the family unit where both spouses are now working to increasing extracurricular activities for children.
 It means fewer people are coming out to fight fires, which leads to second and third alarms being called not due to the severity of the incident but to the lack of manpower.

-The National Volunteer Fire Council reported in 2018 that volunteers comprise 67 percent of firefighters in the United States.
-Of the total estimated 1,115,000 firefighters across the country, 745,000 are volunteers.
+The National Volunteer Fire Council reported in 2018 that volunteers comprise 67 percent of firefighters in the U.S. Of the total estimated 1,115,000 firefighters across the country, 745,000 are volunteers.

 The number of volunteer firefighters in the U.S. reached a nearly 40-year low in 2017 with 682,600 but rose again in 2018 with 745,000.
 At the same time, call volume has tripled in the last 30 years, due in large part to the increase in emergency medical calls, according to the National Volunteer Fire Council.

 In Pennsylvania, the number of firefighters is estimated to be between 36,000 and 38,000.
-The state does not require fire departments to report the number of volunteers.
-The number of volunteer firefighters is an estimated 30,000.
+The state does not require fire departments to report the number of volunteers, though the number of volunteer firefighters is an estimated 30,000.
 In 1975, that number was 360,000, according to The National Volunteer Fire Council and the state Department of Community and Economic Development.

 “We used to turn out 100 men for a fire, but now it might be down below 10 for a rural fire,” said Cook.
 “Those are the main issues.
 How do we get money and how do we get people.”